BrightcoveLearning/play-2019-techathon/docs/player.md

 The Brightcove Player is generally provided as an embed code that is included in client code.
 For more technical users, we provide a [Brightcove Player Loader][player-loader] and a [Brightcove React Player Loader][react-player-loader] to make it easier to load Brightcove Players in Javascript applications.

+Players can be [created and styled][create-player] in Video Cloud.
+In this project, we're going to use the default player that is provided.

 ## Usage

 [React Player Loader][react-player-loader] provides a React component that will load a Brightcove Player for a specific account.
 At least the `accountId` and `onSuccess` callback must be provided as props.
 For example: